Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Simplifies returns with a branded returns portal.

-ClickPost’s Pros
+ClickPost Pros

 • Strong multi-carrier integrations and unified tracking.

-• Quick implementation; minimal operational disruption.
+• Quick implementation with minimal operational disruption.

-ClickPost’s Cons
+ClickPost Cons

 • Limited value for teams needing sophisticated planning or operational AI.

-ClickPost Is Ideal for
+ClickPost Is Ideal For

 E-commerce and D2C brands needing cleaner tracking, reduced delivery failures, and a better post-purchase customer experience—especially those shipping through multiple carriers.

-ClickPost’s Pricing
+ClickPost Pricing

 Custom pricing based on shipment volume, integrated carriers, and enabled modules (tracking, NDR, returns).
 Typically mid-range for D2C platforms.